4 min read

 Unbiased advice: why your gut feel is failing you at work

-Getting an honest take in a modern office is harder than it looks because everyone – including you – is carrying a lifetime of mental baggage that skews how information is processed and shared.
+Unbiased advice means seeking perspectives free from personal prejudice or emotional attachment, so your workplace decisions rest on objective reality rather than hidden mental shortcuts.
+Getting an honest take is harder than it looks, because everyone, including you, carries a lifetime of mental baggage that skews how information gets processed and shared.

 The myth of the objective colleague